GijsvanDulmen/sample-istio-minikube/README.md

 export PATH=$PATH:/usr/local/Cellar/minikube/1.16.0/bin/
 ```
 ## Install cluster
 After the install has finished, sample applications will be deployed and a script will be called to generate trafic.
-Normally, your browser will show three new tabs, containg Jaeger, Grafana and Kiali.
+Normally, your browser will show three new tabs, containing Jaeger, Grafana and Kiali.
 You can stop the cluster by pressing CMD-C or CTRL-C

 ```
 cd cluster